marcmunro/pgbitmap/README.md

 Status
 ======

-This is an alpha release.
-The plan is to give it real-life usage and then re-release as Beta, before finally releasing a production version if all looks well.
+This is a beta release.
+The plan is to give it real-life usage before releasing a production version if all looks well.

 There are no known bugs or deficiencies.
 If you find any problems or want enhancements, contact me and I will do what I can to respond